-Over-arching these constitutional requirements is the obligation on all charity trustees to protect the property of the charity, so it is essential that there are adequate internal financial controls over our assets and their use.
+Over-arching these constitutional requirements is the obligation on all charity trustees to protect the assets of the charity, so it is essential that there are adequate internal financial controls.
 We should adhere to guidance provided by the Charity Commissioners and ACRE, such as Information sheet VHIS-41 (see below), by:

-- keeping proper records, with annual accounts being prepared - arranging for the accounts to be subjected to external scrutiny - formally approving the annual report at the AGM.
+- keeping proper records, with annual accounts being prepared - arranging for the accounts to be subjected to external scrutiny - formally approving the annual report at the AGM, and reporting to the Commission.

-Treasurer and oversight
+(iii) Treasurer and oversight